Published journal articles

 Abstract: It is often argued that bipartisan lawmaking depends on minority legislative parties controlling institutional veto points through divided government and/or supermajority pivots.
 Using a new dataset of state legislative roll call votes on tax increases – an issue where states vary in whether they require majority or supermajority votes – I assess (1) whether minority control of veto points is necessary for bipartisan policymaking and (2) whether there are greater levels of partisan governance when the majority controls all veto points.
 I find that partisan governance is more likely when the majority controls all vetoes.
 However, bipartisan policymaking is still the most common outcome even when institutional conditions are seemingly ideal for partisan governance.
 Interviews with state policymakers uncover various non-institutional reasons for bipartisanship regardless of veto control.
 My findings suggest that while institutional rules can compel bipartisanship, they are just one of many reasons why the minority party participates in lawmaking.

-Works in progress
+Other works in progress

 “Partisan Agendas and Media Evaluations of Congressional Achievements” (with Jim Curry and Frances Lee)